cyberang3l/vagvide/README.md

 platformio run
 ```

-A list of photographs with the building progress can be found in the [wiki page of this project](https://github.com/cyberang3l/vagvide/wiki).
+A gallery with photographs from the building progress can be found in the [wiki page of this project](https://github.com/cyberang3l/vagvide/wiki).